 1) Forecasting business performance

 Anything related to goals achieving must rely on qualitative data.
 You must use at least financial and engagement metrics.
 You should also ensure that the metrics are customer-oriented to monitor their satisfaction rate.
-It will help you to detect any problem early before its damage put the company in danger.
+It will help you to detect any problem early before its damage puts the company in danger.

 Related articles: Forecasting Is: Definition, Purposes, Types, and Methods